Meeting minutes and resources

 SA also confirms his engineering expertise having joined Island Roads from leading the work in Niton Undercliff working with Steven Fort and Alan Clarke installing the drainage and syphon system, he was the person that installed all of that equipment a site contractor.

-MS askes JS to place the overhead picture back on screen to discuss where the group think the next piece of the landslide will fail?
+MS askes JS to place the overhead picture back on screen to discuss where the group thinks the next piece of the landslide will fail?
 He believes it to be the triangle of green.

 All parties agree, RM states this is already set out in papers.